nomike/Star-Trek-Com-Badge-Coat-Hooks/README.md

 * https://worldvectorlogo.com/logo/starfleet - for the Starfleet logo - Original design most likely owned by CBS - Edited with Inkscape into `star_fleet.svg`.
 * https://www.thingiverse.com/thing:49 - Coat Hook

+## Design

+The back of the hook is hollowed out to account for uneven walls or dowels wich are not completely flush.
+This requires supports, but as they are attached to an invisible part of the hook, they don't influence the final appearance at all.

 ## Colors

 As you can see, introducing a filament change at the right layer provides for a very nice visual effect.